bodonovan/bipolar_tracker/README.md

-# bipolar_tracker
-An application for tracking BiPolar mood changes over time
+This app will eventually allow tracking of BiPolar mood.